anoma/nspec/docs/tutorial/engines/index.juvix.md

       };
     ```

-!!! tip "Engine instance ≈ actor (but with computable behaviour and other variations)"
+!!! tip "Engine instance: think [actor](https://en.wikipedia.org/wiki/Actor_model_theory) (but with computable behaviour and other differences)"

   The first thing to remember is that in the Anoma specification,
   the participants that exchange messages will be called